siyanko/car-ad-service/README.md

 small project to play with functional design of a microservice.

 ## Problem Description
-Create a git repository (either local or public one on GitHub) that contains a RESTful web-service written in Scala.
-The service should allow users to place new car adverts and view, modify and delete existing car adverts.

 Car adverts should have the following fields:
 * **id** (_required_): **int** or **guid**, choose whatever is more convenient for you;
 * **title** (_required_): **string**, e.g. _"Audi A4 Avant"_;